 Several stakeholders suggested increasing the climb gradient for all departures.
-The intended effect of this proposed measure would be to place departing aircraft at higher altitudes is close proximity to FLL, thereby reducing the intensity and duration of noise events in noise-sensitive areas in the immediate vicinity of the Airport.
+The intended effect of this proposed measure would be to place departing aircraft at higher altitudes in close proximity to FLL, thereby reducing the intensity and duration of noise events in noise-sensitive areas in the immediate vicinity of the Airport.
 For analysis, the Study Team assumed that such a measure would be implemented through the use of the close-in noise abatement departure procedure (frequently referred to as "NADP1") described in FAA Advisory Circular (AC) 91-53A.
-The close-in noise abatement departure procedure contrasts with the distant noise abatement departure procedure (frequently referred to as "NADP2") described in the same AC; NADP1 is intended to reduce aircraft noise levels over communities closer to an airport while NADP2 is intended to reduce aircraft noise levels over communities farther from an airport.
+The close-in noise abatement departure procedure of the same AC; NADP1 is intended to reduce aircraft noise levels over communities closer to an airport while NADP2 is intended to reduce aircraft noise levels over communities farther from an airport.
 Conceptual illustrations of NADP1 and NADP2 are shown in Figure D-7.